-Thankfully, in this case, we can reuse implementation code without actually knowing how that Points are implemented.
-The idea is to consider a colored point to be a point with a color attached.
+Thankfully, in this case, we can reuse implementation code without actually knowing how Points are implemented.
+The idea is to consider a colored point to be simply a point with a color attached.
 We know how to deal with points (we have a class Point to work with them), so most of the work can be done there.
-What we do now is that our implementation for CPoint, instead of being a couple of implementation classes, is just a class CPointImpl that wraps a color around a Point.
-Most methods simply delegate to the underlying Point, involving color only when needed.
+So how we're going to do this is as follows: in each of the representation classes of CPoints, we will create a little underlying point by calling the appropriate creator of Point with the same arguments as the representation.
+Methods of

+CPoints that do not involve colors or do not need to construct CPoints will simply delegate to the underlying Point we've created - which is called a delegate.
 This approach is called delegation.
 Here's the code: